todistantlands/priestoftheroad/game-texts/priest-of-the-road.md

 **On a miss,** or if none of your chances work out for you, tell your volunteers that well, you go for it anyway.
 Ask them who catches you and how they react.
 ### Physically

-… against the mass and momentum of an uncooperative or unsensible thing.
+…against the mass and momentum of an uncooperative or unsensible thing.

 Tell your volunteers what you do and what you’re hoping to accomplish.
 Ask them whether you can just do it, or do they want you to roll?
 Before you roll, you’re allowed to ask them what you can accomplish without rolling, if you want to.